VictorienDotNet/Framer-Developer-Gems/documentations/useStore.md

 # useStore

 `useStore` in Framer allows you to share data, information, and states across the different components you attach them to.
-When using Overrides or Code components, you can use a shared hook to share data across components:
+When using Overrides or Code components, you can use a shared hook to share data across them:

 ````
 import type { ComponentType } from "react";